davemaps/icds-scenario/README.md

 All open source, cross-platform tools

--VS Code
+- VS Code
--QGIS to explore data spatially
+- QGIS to explore data spatially
--Python with Pandas
+- Python with Pandas
--Visidata
+- Visidata
--csv2geojson
+- csv2geojson

 These tools make the process reproducible and scriptable, so that the visualizations could automatically be updated when new data is available.